jilliantburke/machine_learning_and_stats/PCA_metagenomes/README.md

 The expected output of the R script is a dotplot saved to the working directory as a PNG file.
 An example of this is located in pca_plot.png.

+**Usage**

+This script does not take any arguments.
+It can be run by running the script from within same directory as the data, and with the data named sample_data.csv.

+**Dependecies**

+R 3.1 or higher

+R packages:
+1. ddplyr
+2. ggplot 2